Aretha Franklin doc ‘Amazing Grace’ to finally see the light

-NEW YORK (AP) — More than 46 years after it was shot, the Aretha Franklin concert film “Amazing Grace” is finally being released.
+NEW YORK (AP) — More than 46 years after it was shot, the Aretha Franklin concert film “Amazing Grace” will finally be released, ending one of the most tortured and long-running sagas in documentary film.

-The late gospel singer’s estate and film producers said Monday they have reached agreement on “Amazing Grace.”
-Sydney Pollack shot most of the footage that documented Franklin’s performance at a Los Angeles Baptist church in January 1972.
+The late gospel singer’s estate and film producers said Monday that “Amazing Grace” will premiere Nov.
+12 at the DOC NYC film festival with the full support of Franklin’s estate.
+The film, largely shot by Sydney Pollack, captures Franklin’s performance at the New Temple Missionary Baptist Church in Los Angeles’ Watts neighborhood in January 1972.

-The music from the performance was released as a landmark live album.
-But Pollack’s footage proved impossible to edit at the time because he failed to sync the sound.
-“Amazing Grace” nearly saw the light of day in 2015.
-But it was yanked at the last minute from the Telluride and Toronto film festivals after Franklin’s attorneys obtained an injunction against its release.
+The music from the two performances was released as a landmark double live album in 1972.
+But Pollack’s footage proved virtually impossible to edit because the filmmaker failed to sync the sound.
+After acquiring the film’s rights from Pollack in 2007, producer Alan Elliott brought in a team to construct the film, which Elliott calls “a labor of love.”

+“Aretha’s fans will be enthralled by every moment of the film as her genius, her devotion to God and her spirit are present in every frame,” Elliot said in a statement.

 Most Read Nation & World Stories